wdi-infinity/Project-1-Prompt/README.md

 ## Option B:  Any game you want!
 If you are feeling creative and want to try something new, then go for it!
-In order to go this route you must run your idea by Trevor or Jackie first.
+In order to go this route you must run your idea by Usman or Michael first.
-- Proposals are due by EOD today, 11/25.
 - your proposal must include: a summary of your idea, a wire frame ([this](https://wireframe.cc/) is a good site to make wireframnes), what you think the biggest challenges will be.
 - Proposals should be created as "issues" in this repository.
 - Proposals are flexible!
 You are welcome to update and adjust these as the project continues.